yuetsin/typesettings/README.md

 # typesettings
-Some LaTeX based TypeSettings Attempts.
+Some `LaTeX` based TypeSettings Attempts.

+Build them with `XeLaTeX`.

 > ⚠️ Warning: Not all of these pieces are under `Public Domain`.
 ---